Funeral of Hassan Nasrallah

-On 23 February 2025, the funeral of Hassan Nasrallah, the third Secretary-General of Hezbollah, was held at the Camille Chamoun Sports City Stadium in Beirut, Lebanon.
+The funeral of Hassan Nasrallah, the third Secretary-General of Hezbollah, was held on 23 February 2025 at the Camille Chamoun Sports City Stadium in Beirut, Lebanon.
 Nasrallah was buried five months after he was assassinated by an Israeli airstrike on his bunker in Haret Hreik on 27 September 2024.
-The funeral also honored Hashem Safieddine, who served as the de facto leader of Hezbollah following Nasrallah's death, before he, too, was assassinated by Israel on 3 October 2024.
+The funeral also honoured Hashem Safieddine, who served as the de facto leader of Hezbollah following Nasrallah's death, before he, too, was assassinated by Israel on 3 October 2024.
 The Associated Press called the funeral the largest in Lebanon in two decades.

 Background

 During the September 2024 Lebanon strikes, Nasrallah was killed in an Israeli airstrike on the headquarters of Hezbollah in Haret Hreik, Beirut on 27 September 2024.
 Nasrallah was temporarily buried in a secret location until the funeral, during which he was interred in a designated plot on Beirut's airport road, while Hashem Safieddine was buried in his hometown of Deir Qanoun al-Nahr.

 Nasrallah was succeeded by his deputy Naim Qassem.